mattmc3/zfunctions/README.md

 ## Description

-This plugin will enable a directory for you to store function files, and adds that directory to your zsh 'fpath' variable.
+This plugin will enable a directory for you to store function files, and adds that directory to your Zsh `fpath` variable.
 Any file placed in this directory should contain the innards of a single function definition.
-These files will then be "lazy-loaded" by zsh into a function of the same name upon their first call.
+These files will then be "autoloaded" (aka: lazy loaded) by Zsh into a function of the same name upon their first call.
-The lazy-loading functionality is a built-in feature of zsh called [function autoloading][zsh-autoload].
+The lazy-loading functionality is a built-in feature of Zsh called [function autoloading][zsh-autoload].

 Your functions path by default is: `${ZDOTDIR:-$HOME/.config/zsh}/functions`.
 However, you can optionally override the path by setting the `$ZFUNCDIR` value: